Course meetings: Tu/Thu 8:30-9:20, 4765 Medical Sciences Center

 - Students will be able to critically evaluate quantitative approaches in the scientific literature.

 - Students will be able to articulate the biological context of a research question and the scientific relevance of analysis results.

 - Students will be able to identify and articulate the strengths and weaknesses of different study designs and analysis methods, including potential biases in research data sets.

-- The course will be held in-person in 4765 MSC
+- The course will be held in-person in 4765 Medical Sciences Center

 - COVID-19 vaccination is strongly encouraged

 - Use of a high-quality mask is strongly encouraged

 - If you have COVID-related symptoms, please stay home

 - If you need to miss class, email Karl Broman

 The primary course activity will be discussion.
 Be prepared, be engaged, listen, and be respectful.

 I ask that everyone strive toward the following: